 An Easy Tiffin Recipe For Chocolate Lovers

-Nothing is easier to make than a no-bake chocolate tiffin fridge cake: crushed rich tea biscuits mixed with melted butter, honey, sugar and cocoa powder that’s left to chill in the fridge till hardened.
-Topped with an eye-catching chocolate marble design.
+Nothing is easier to make than a chocolate tiffin fridge cake!
+It’s a delicious no-bake dessert made from crushed rich tea biscuits, and it’s topped with an eye-catching chocolate marbled design.

 What Can You Put In A Tiffin?